 Restrictive use, Class A equipment, intended for use in location other than residential.
-This equipment is also in compliance with the essential requirements of EU Directives 2014/30/EU and
+This equipment is also in compliance with the essential requirements of EU Directives 2014/30/EU and 2014/35/EU.

-By signing this document, the undersigned declares as manufacturer, or the manufacturer's authorized representative, that the equipment in question complies with the safety requirements
+By signing this document, the undersigned declares as manufacturer, or the manufacturer's authorized representative, that the equipment in question complies with the safety requirements stated above.

+Place/Date

-Place/Date Signature
+Signature